-Most of our Shure Notes audience know sound engineer John Mills.
-He’s worked with many of the luminaries in the world of Christian music –Chris Tomlin, Lincoln Brewster, Paul Baloche, Shane & Shane and many others.
-He’s also the creator of TechTraining101 offering sound advice for newbie engineers.
+John Mills has worked with many of the luminaries in the world of contemporary Christian music – Chris Tomlin, Lincoln Brewster, Paul Baloche, Shane & Shane and many others.
+He’s also delivered pitch perfect sound as Audio Systems Chief for Kenny Chesney and Tim McGraw in their record-breaking 23-city “Brothers of the Sun” tour.

 This is where we set things like gain and EQ, the two most important considerations to a musician.
 If you check too quietly, we’re likely to turn you up, but when you give it your all in the show, we will have to turn you down.
 Therein lies the problem with most monitor mixes.
 If you give me quality input level checks at this time, it’s likely that your mix will not change in the live performance.